Knowledge BaseCost Structure: understanding what it really costs

 Now put it into practice.

-Open the canvas builder and try it yourself.
-Free, no card required.
+Open the canvas builder and apply what you just learned.
+Free to use, no card required.

 Build my canvas